What is the 'Real' Story Behind the History of Patrón Tequila and its Origen?

 An expert from Ian Williams' "Tequila: a Global History"

 Let me just say that we have in the past enjoyed Patrón blanco, but the price for a any bottle in their lineup is absurdly overpriced in these parts of Mexico.
-Assume like any tequila sometimes a less desirable batch happens from time to time, In such case we'd rather spend $200 pesos towards an older treasure bottle find readily available.
+Assume like any tequila sometimes a less desirable batch happens from time to time.
+In such a case, we'd rather spend $200 pesos towards an older treasure bottle readily available in these parts.
 Though we are curious about the smaller batch, 100% tahona Patrón Roca lineup.

 Like we stated, this brand has some historical value in the introduction of 'traditional' 100% agave tequila to the people.
 In fact, their distillery(s) is still on our 'please, we would really like to visit' list In the meantime we may have to revisit a bottle of Patrón blanco, crossing-fingers.